google/flax/docs/howtos/ensembling.rst

 Next we transform the ``train_epoch()`` function.
-When calling the pmapped functions from above, we mainly need to take care of duplicating the arguments for all devices where necessary, and de-duplicating the
+When calling the pmapped functions from above, we mainly need to take care of duplicating the arguments for all devices where necessary, and de-duplicating the return values.

 .. codediff::
   :title_left: Single-model